tuxhobo/dpdt-relay-module/README.md

 # dpdt-relay-module
 Simple relay module uses inexpensive 12V DC relays to control a 16VAC load.

-The PCB can ordered this board at https://www.jlcpcb.com reorder number Y1-6089045A.
+The PCB can ordered at https://www.jlcpcb.com reorder number Y1-6089045A.

 Schematic: